Data Handling and Analytics

 The Advanced Systems & Operations group conducts research in High Performance Computing systems and data storage.
 Current projects provide researchers better access to their data via the development of fast parallel filesystems and distributed filesystems for widely distributed computing environments.

 In addition, the Advanced Systems & Operations group manages all PSC HPC resources, including security, supercomputing operations, high performance storage, and data management and file systems.
-We also provide support services for PSC staff that include desktop support, security and account management.

 Advanced Systems Research